Getting Started with Airbyte Cloud

 To set up a source:

-- On the Airbyte Cloud dashboard, click Sources in the left navigation bar.
+On the Airbyte Cloud dashboard, click Sources and then click + New source.

-- The fields relevant to your source are displayed.
-Click Setup Guide for help with filling in the fields for your selected source.
+The fields relevant to your source are displayed.
+The Setup Guide provides information to help you fill out the fields for your selected source.

 Set up a destination